-Req. # Requirement DOC MAN Procedure Verification Corrective Action G-5.1 Where laboratory analysis is required in the Food Safety Plan, testing shall be performed by a GLP laboratory using validated methods.
-R Operation utilizes laboratories that have, at minimum, passed a Good Laboratory Practices (GLP) audit or participates in a Proficiency Testing program, and utilizes BAM, AOAC International or testing methods that have been validated for detecting or quantifying the target organism(s) or chemical(s).
-Auditor reviews Operation's evidence that only GLP laboratories and validated methods are used.
-Operation discontinues using non-GLP laboratory and non- validated testing methods.
-G-5.2 Where microbiological analysis is required in the Food Safety Plan, samples shall be collected in accordance with an established sampling procedure and prevailing regulations.
-WP Operation utilizes a written sampling protocol when collecting samples for microbiological testing.
-Auditor observes that the Operation has a sampling protocol for each type of microbiological testing required in the Operation's food safety plan.
-Operation develops or obtains written sampling protocols for each type of microbiological testing required in their Food Safety Plan.
-G-5.3 Testing, tests, results and actions taken must be documented.
-R All results for microbiological testing, including lab reports or certificates of analysis, required in the Operation's food safety plan shall be recorded and the records maintained for two years or as required by prevailing regulation.
-Auditor reviews Operation's recordkeeping of microbiological test results.
-Operation maintains for at least two years test records for all required microbiological tests.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action G-5.1 Where laboratory analysis is required in the food safety plan, testing shall be performed by a GLP laboratory or laboratory participating in a proficiency testing program using scientifically valid methods.
+R Operation utilizes laboratories that have, at minimum, passed a Good Laboratory Practices (GLP) audit or participates in a proficiency testing program, and utilizes FDA's Bacteriological Analytical Manual BAM, AOAC International or testing methods that have been validated for detecting or quantifying the target organism(s) or chemical(s).
+At a minimum, laboratory procedures are scientifically valid methods and in accordance with prevailing regulation.
+Auditor reviews operation's evidence that only GLP or laboratories participating in a proficiency testing program and scientifically valid methods are used.
+Operation discontinues using non-GLP or non-accredited laboratory and not scientifically valid testing methods.
+G-5.2 Where microbiological analysis is required in the food safety plan, samples shall be collected in accordance with an established sampling procedure and prevailing regulations and records kept.
+WP, R Operation utilizes a written sampling protocol that includes test frequency and procedures when collecting samples for microbiological testing for food safety.
+All results for microbiological testing, including lab reports or certificates of analysis, required in the operation's food safety plan shall be recorded and the records maintained for two years or as required by prevailing regulation.
+Auditor observes that the operation has a sampling protocol for each type of microbiological testing required in the operation's food safety plan.
+Auditor reviews operation's recordkeeping of microbiological test results.
+Operation develops or obtains written sampling protocols for each type of microbiological testing required in their food safety plan.
+Operation maintains test records for at least two years for all required microbiological tests.

-Req. # Requirement DOC MAN Procedure Verification Corrective Action G-5.4 All required testing shall include test procedures and actions to be taken based on the results.
-WP • For all microbiological testing required by the food safety plan, Operation has a written testing procedure that includes test frequency, sampling, test procedures, responsibilities and actions to be taken based on results.
-If finished product is tested for pathogens or other adulterants, Operation's procedures require that it shall not be distributed outside the Operation's control until test results are obtained.
-Auditor reviews the Operation's microbiological testing procedures for completeness.
-Operation revises testing procedures for completeness and to meet expectations of the food safety plan.
+G-5.3 All microbiological WP ٠ For all microbiological testing required Auditor reviews the Operation revises testing as directed by by the food safety plan, operation has a operation's testing policy and the food safety plan written policy describing microbiological testing actions for shall include responsibilities and actions to be taken policy for completeness and to procedures and based on results.
+If finished product is completeness. meet expectations of actions to be taken tested for pathogens or other the food safety plan. based on the results. adulterants, operation's procedures require that it shall not be distributed outside the operation's control until test results are obtained (i.e., test and hold).

-USDA Harmonized GAP Plus+ Standard Version 4.0 (July 1, 2022) 12 of 156
+USDA Harmonized GAP Plus+ Standard Version 5.1 (July 1, 2025) 14 of 181